How Long to Bake Pork Chops

 Learn how long to bake pork chops and get tender and juicy results every time!
-We’ve got you covered whether you have one-in or boneless pork chops of varying thicknesses and regardless of the oven temperature.
+We’ve got you covered for bone-in or boneless pork chops with any thickness or oven temperature.
 They’re delicious and easy to make with a few simple tips!

-Baking is definitely one of the best ways to cook pork chops because of the even heating and caramelization you get in the oven.
-One of the most frequent comments we get is: “How long do you bake pork chops?” and it’s such a great question because no two pork chops or ovens are the same.
+Baking is one of the best ways to cook pork chops because of the even heating and caramelization you get in the oven.

-The store may not have the exact pork chop type or thickness called for in a recipe, or you might be baking other dishes at a different temperature in the same oven.
+The grocery store may not have the exact pork chop called for in a recipe, or you might be sharing your oven with another dish that requires a different temperature.
 Here we explain exactly how long to bake pork chops at 350, 375, 400 or 425 and still get the juicy results we all crave!

-Boneless pork chops are the most popular, and they’re also the least forgiving since the meat is lean and easily overcooked.
+Baked boneless pork chops are popular, but also the least forgiving since the meat is lean and easily overcooked.
 They require less baking time than you might think!

 I recommend baking boneless pork chops at 400°F / 205°C to get a crispier, more caramelized texture.
-Here’s how long to bake boneless pork chops for other thicknesses and oven temperatures:
+Boneless pork chop bake time should be 7 minutes per half-inch / 1.3 cm of thickness.
+Refer to the chart below for other thicknesses and oven temperatures:

 |Pork Chop Oven Temp||Boneless Pork Chop Bake Time|